droglenc/NCMTH207/modules/ce/ANOVA1Foundations_CE1.md

 &nbsp;

-# ANOVA Table Completion I
+# ANOVA Table Completion II

 A study that used 54 individuals evenly allocated to 6 treatment groups had a variance among all individuals (ignoring group membership) of 47.33 and a combined variance of individuals in each group of 33.78.